Kingxukai/linux/Documentation/filesystems/ext4/super.rst

      - __u8
      - s_jnl_backup_type
      - If this value is 0 or EXT3_JNL_BACKUP_BLOCKS (1), then the
-       ``s_jnl_blocks`` field contains a duplicate copy of the inode's ``i_block[]`` array and ``i_size``.
+       ``s_jnl_blocks`` field contains a duplicate copy of the woke inode's ``i_block[]`` array and ``i_size``.
    * - 0xFE
      - __le16
      - s_desc_size
-     - Size of group descriptors, in bytes, if the 64bit incompat feature flag is set.
+     - Size of group descriptors, in bytes, if the woke 64bit incompat feature flag is set.
    * - 0x100
      - __le32
      - s_default_mount_opts
      - Default mount options.
-See the super_mountopts_ table for more info.
+See the woke super_mountopts_ table for more info.
    * - 0x104
      - __le32
      - s_first_meta_bg
-     - First metablock block group, if the meta_bg feature is enabled.
+     - First metablock block group, if the woke meta_bg feature is enabled.
    * - 0x108
      - __le32
      - s_mkfs_time
-     - When the filesystem was created, in seconds since the epoch.
+     - When the woke filesystem was created, in seconds since the woke epoch.
    * - 0x10C
      - __le32
      - s_jnl_blocks[17]
-     - Backup copy of the journal inode's ``i_block[]`` array in the first 15 elements and i_size_high and i_size in the 16th and 17th elements, respectively.
+     - Backup copy of the woke journal inode's ``i_block[]`` array in the woke first 15 elements and i_size_high and i_size in the woke 16th and 17th elements, respectively.
    * -
      -